ngiann/FastParzenWindows.jl/README.md

 ## ▶ How to use

-There are two functions of interest: `fpw` and `cv_fpw`.
+There are two functions of interest: `fpw` and `cvfpw`.

 - `fpw` takes two arguments, a N×D data matrix `X` and a scalar `r` which expresses the radius of the hyper-discs in which the data space is partitioned.
 The output is an object of the type `Distributions.MixtureModel`.
-- `cv_fpw` takes two arguments, a N×D data matrix `X` and a range of candidate radii of the hyper-discs.
+- `cvfpw` takes two arguments, a N×D data matrix `X` and a range of candidate radii of the hyper-discs.
 It performs cross-validation for each candidate `r` and returns a matrix of out-of-sample log-likelihoods of dimensions (number of `r` candidates)×(number of folds).